statisticalbiotechnology/quandenser-pipeline/log/logbook.md

 Another difference is that the "overwrite" option is true, but I don't think that will make a difference.

 We will see if there are multiple parts after running MaRaCluster.
 I will probably get the result in a hour.

+### 13:40
+Run completed.
+It took 7294.94 seconds, or about 2 hours.
+That is very interesting, since the singularity image file took 1 h and 45 minutes.
+The difference was that the "native" run used a maximum of about 12 Gb while the singularity image took 24 Gb maximum.
+Perhaps it shows that limiting memory with -dinosaur-memory does not work in the singularity node.

+### 13:45
+I found one problem.
+There are only 1 MaRaCluster.consensus.part1.ms2 in the output, not several parts, so my idea was wrong.

+The new run looks like this:

+New Run: 1313 proteins, 6937 total number of peptides

+The new run had a consensus spectra with the size of: 147,7 MB While the singularity run had a size of: 147,9 MB

+I tried to recalculate the singularity input with triqler as the example set, but I got pretty much the same result...
+I have no idea what the problem could be.